 Livia sighed and watched her sympathetically.
 Drayana had always been a cheerful child, but also volatile at times.
 When she was younger, tantrums hadn’t been infrequent, though never simply because she was being denied something.
 Drayana had only tended to explode when she felt that she wasn’t in control, or helpless for some reason.
 The outbursts had lessened dramatically over the years and, as an Empress, she’d learned to harness that passionate side to her nature to good effect.

 Still, Livia was always aware that her daughter remained young and inexperienced, thrown into an awesomely powerful role, with incredible responsibility.
 The situation was ridiculous on so many levels.
-The Constitution granted Drayana full Imperial powers at sixteen, but it was a further three years before she was considered adult in the eyes of every other law.
+The Constitution granted Drayana full Imperial powers at fourteen, but it was a further five years before she was considered adult in the eyes of every other law.
 Responsible for a whole Empire, but not even finished her schooling.
 It was no wonder that occasionally Drayana found it all too much, despite of years of rigorous training.

 Perhaps too rigorous, Livia thought, though it could also be said that Drayana’s thorough training regime had at least prepared her for a thoroughly hostile political environment.
 Certainly, her performance as Empress had been nothing short of exemplary up to this point, especially considering the corrupt mess she’d inherited.